rubengardner/battleship/README.md

 Manual boat placement
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Row input| On entering a row input between 1 and the number of rows choosen, it direct's you to the column section.| PASS Row wrong input| On entering a row input diferent from 1 and the number of rows choosen, displays errors message and asks user for a valid input. | PASS
+Row input| On entering a row input between 1 and the number of rows chosen, it direct's you to the column section.| PASS Row wrong input| On entering a row input diferent from 1 and the number of rows chosen, displays an error message and asks the user for a valid input. | PASS
-Column blank enter| Displays error message and asks user to enter a valid input.| PASS Column input| On entering a column input between 1 and the number of columns choosen, it direct's you to the next section.| PASS
+Column blank enter| Displays an error message and asks the user to enter a valid input.| PASS Column input| On entering a column input between 1 and the number of columns chosen, it direct's you to the next section.| PASS
-Column wrong input| On entering a column input diferent from 1 and the number of column choosen, displays errors message and asks user for a valid input. | PASS
+Column wrong input| On entering a column input diferent from 1 and the number of column chosen, displays an error message and asks the user for a valid input. | PASS
-Column blank enter| Displays error message and asks user to enter a valid input.| PASS Duplicate value | Displays duplicate error message and asks user to enter a valid input.| PASS
+Column blank enter| Displays an error message and asks the user to enter a valid input.| PASS Duplicate value | Displays a duplicate error message and asks the user to enter a valid input.| PASS

 Testing screenshot: